QuietMisdreavus/quietmisdreavus.net/hire-me.md

   refactors][egg-prs].
 * Created three new websites ([micro], [FOSS Pride], [links]), and in the process learned a lot about Jekyll and Ruby.
+* Created [a Vim color scheme randomizer][mkcolor], learning a lot about color theory and web design along the way.

 [haskell-book]: https://leanpub.com/finding-success-in-haskell
 [Building Git]: https://shop.jcoglan.com/building-git/